thothforge/thothctl/docs/framework/use_cases/commands/check/check_iac.md

 ## Overview

 The `thothctl check iac` command validates Infrastructure as Code (IaC) artifacts against predefined rules and best practices.
 This command helps ensure that your infrastructure code follows project conventions, contains required files, and adheres to structural requirements.
+It also provides dependency visualization with risk assessment to help identify high-risk components in your infrastructure.

 ## Command Options